 WE ARE FREQUENTLY asked if people can attend services at our Temple and we welcome your visit.

-Our Temple is one of many in San Diego County -- by the last Census, the second most Buddhist area in the United States! -- and for half a century was the only Buddhist Temple here.
-Here we hope to answer many of your questions here.
+Our Temple is one of many in San Diego County -- by the last Census, the second most Buddhist area in the United States! -- and fstarting in 1926 for about 50 yearts was the only Buddhist Temple in the area.
+Here are answers to frequent questions from visitors.

-- You may take photographs from the ground level or first stage level if accompanied.
+You may take photographs from the ground level or first stage level if accompanied by a Temple member.

 Meeting with visitors

 One of our Temple members is always available after services to answer your questions.
-Often this is Kaytee Sumida, who also usually leads our Fourth Sunday programs (see following).
+Often this is Dharma Teacher Kaytee Sumida, who also usually leads our Fourth Sunday programs (see following).